ggioko/dreams-backend/assumptions.md

 ### auth_logout
 * It is assumed that the false case is never returned as any invalid tokens will raise an AccessError

+### auth_passwordreset_request
+* It is assumed that no errors for bad input will be raised, to prevent non-users to see which email accounts are registered with Dreams

 ## channels
 * In testing Auth_register is working correctly to store user with id 1